Skip to main content

 Flexible Maturity Options

-- Extension Option: Extend the account in 5-year blocks, with or without further contributions, allowing your investment to continue growing.
+• Extension Option: Extend in 5-year blocks, with or without contributions, subject to withdrawal limits.

 Disadvantages of PPF